 Registration

-Registration incudes: 2.5 days of conference program.
+Registration includes: 2.5 days of conference program.
 Morning tea, lunch, and afternoon tea

 *All rates are displayed in AUD Australian Dollars.